unlocomqx/addons-docs/docs/src/index.md

 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: Easy configuration
-  details: Feature 1 Description
+  details: The most intuitive interface
-- title: Feature 2 Title
+- title: Powerful features
-  details: Feature 2 Description
+  details: Responds to every situation
-- title: Feature 3 Title
+- title: Endless possibilities
-  details: Feature 3 Description
+  details: It can do more than expected
-footer: Made by Module Dev with ❤️
+footer: Made In Tunisia ️🇹🇳
 ---